Running a Sharded Pipeline

 #> [1] "_targets.R" "run-serial.R" "run.R" "scenario.R"

-Each directory holds scenario.R (the study, shared by both drivers), _targets.R (the pipeline), run.R (the targets driver), and run-serial.R (the single-core driver).
+The small and large directories each hold scenario.R (the study, shared by both drivers), _targets.R (the pipeline), run.R (the targets driver), and run-serial.R (the single-core driver); the cluster directory is a minimal four-file variant (the scenario is inline in _targets.R, and a separate controller.R holds the SLURM controller).
 The whole _targets.R is just build a scenario and call the ssd_scenario_targets() factory

 library(targets)